future_apply() implements base::apply() using future with perfect

 If a character string, then each future is assigned a label

-.
+sprintf(future.label, chunk_idx).
+If TRUE, then the same asfuture.label = "future_lapply-%d".
 If FALSE, no labels are assigned.- ...

 (optional) Additional arguments passed to

-arguments, which are passed on tofuture_lapply()
+FUN(), exceptfuture.*arguments, which are passed on tofuture_lapply()used internally.

 Value